Chris Mowan, MBA, FACHE

 Prior to joining Medical City, Jay spent seven years leading various administrative and business development roles within Baylor Health Care System.
 He served as director of professional services at Baylor Regional Medical Center at Plano from 2008 through 2013, where he grew scoliosis, orthopedic oncology, weight loss surgery and pain management service lines.
 Additionally, he opened satellite scoliosis clinics in Fort Worth and Fort Lauderdale, Florida.
 Jay also served as a marketing and public relations consultant and administrative resident at Baylor Regional Medical Center at Plano, championing business development and operational initiatives.

-Jay holds a Bachelor’s in Communication Studies from University of Kansas, a MBA in Health Services Management from University of North Texas and is a Fellow of the American College of Healthcare Executives (FACHE).
+Jay holds a Bachelor of Science in Communication Studies from University of Kansas, a MBA in Health Services Management from University of North Texas and is a Fellow of the American College of Healthcare Executives (FACHE).

 Jay enjoys spending time with his wife, Betsy, and two children, Hunter and Harper.
 He enjoys playing golf and traveling with his family.

 Josh Kemph is the Chief Operating Officer of the new Medical City Heart Hospital and Medical City Spine Hospital, set to open Fall 2019.
 He previously served the same role at at Medical City Lewisville and Medical City Las Colinas.

 Before coming to North Texas, Josh was the Associate Chief Operating Officer at HCA Healthcare's HealthONE Swedish Medical Center in Colorado.
 During his tenure at Swedish Medical Center, Josh was instrumental in executing strategies to drive product line development in the key specialty service lines of orthopedics and oncology rehabilitation.